 Federal Pell Grants are awarded to undergraduate students based on criteria established by the U.S. Department of Education.
-Awards range from \$200 to \$4,050 per year.
-A Pell Grant does not have to be repaid if the student completes the term for which the grant was received.

-Supplemental Educational Opportunity Grants (S.E.O.G.) for undergraduate students range from \$100 to \$4,000.
+Supplemental Educational Opportunity Grants (S.E.O.G.) for undergraduate students range from \$500 to \$2,000.
 Preference is given to Pell Grant recipients with high financial need.

-State Scholarships - Massachusetts residents pursuing undergraduate degrees may apply for the Massachusetts State Scholarships (MASSGrant).
+State Scholarships - Massachusetts residents pursuing undergraduate degrees may be eligible for the Mass State Grant or other state funding.
 The maximum award amount varies, depending on state funding.
-The application (FAFSA) must be filed by May 1 for consideration for the following academic year.
+The application (FAFSA) must be filed before May 1 for consideration for the following academic year.